CIO Playbook for IBM Software License Audits and Defense

 If you decide that IASP is right for your organization, treat it as a partnership between the SAM provider and IBM.
 Set clear expectations with the provider about minimizing disruption and focusing on genuine risk areas.

-You should also continue to maintain some independent SAM capability internally โ donโt completely outsource and forget.
-Keep an internal resource or an external independent advisor (not IBM-authorized) to periodically review what the IASP partner is doing.
-This way, you have a check and balance on the process.
+Maintain an internal resource or an external, independent advisor (not IBM-authorized) to periodically review the activities of the IASP partner.
+This way, you have a check and balance in place for the process.

 Also, negotiate the terms with IBM: for example, confirm in writing that while in IASP, IBM will not initiate any license audits (unless there is an extreme case) and clarify what happens if the program ends.
-Lastly, remember you can exit the program if itโs not providing value, but be prepared that IBM may revert to standard audits if you do.

-Itโs worth noting that even if you choose not to enroll in IASP, you can emulate some of its principles.
-For instance, you could engage an independent SAM consultant (not necessarily IBM-authorized) to perform regular compliance health checks โ essentially self-audits โ so you are always aware of your IBM compliance position.
+It’s worth noting that even if you choose not to enroll in IASP, you can emulate some of its principles.
+For instance, you could engage an independent SAM consultant (not necessarily IBM-authorized) to perform regular compliance health checks – essentially self-audits – so you are always aware of your IBM compliance position.

-This wonโt give you an official โfree passโ from IBM audits, but if IBM does audit you, youโll be well prepared and likely find nothing major, making the audit quick and uneventful.
+This won’t give you an official “free pass” from IBM audits, but if IBM does audit you, you’ll be well prepared and likely find nothing major, making the audit quick and uneventful.

 Recommendations for CIOs:

-- Evaluate IASP Fit: Consider IBMโs IASP if your IBM license environment is large, complex, and historically challenging to manage.
-The program can significantly reduce audit risk by trading it for a managed compliance processโ.
+- Evaluate IASP Fit: Consider IBM’s IASP if your IBM license environment is large, complex, and historically challenging to manage.
+The program can significantly reduce audit risk by trading it for a managed compliance process.
 If audits have been a frequent headache, IASP might be a proactive remedy.

 - Compare Costs vs. Risks: Weigh the ongoing cost of an IASP SAM provider against the potential financial exposure of an audit.
 For some, paying a steady fee is preferable to risking a multi-million dollar surprise audit bill.
 Ensure you have executive buy-in by presenting it as insurance: a predictable expense to avoid unpredictable hits.